 It is absolutely a matter of preference when choosing a blade pattern so don't be afraid to try a few different types.
 These are general recommendations and in no way should they be strictly applied.
 Finding the best formula for you as an individual player is a process that takes time, patience and willingness to experiment with different options.

 Senior, Intermediate, Junior and Youth

-The terms senior, intermediate, junior and youth are used to describe the general age group into which a hockey player is placed.
-These categories are determined by the average dimensions (height/weight) of a hockey player at a certain age.
-Please refer to the chart above to see which category you fall under.
-Now that you know where you place in terms of general age group sizing, you’ll want to consider the stiffness of the shaft you will be using.
+The terms senior, intermediate, junior and youth are used to describe the general age groups of hockey players for the purposes of hockey equipment sizing.
+These categories are determined by the average dimensions (height/weight/waist size, etc.) of a hockey player at a certain age.
+Please refer to the chart above to see which category you fit into.
+Now that you know where you place in terms of general age group sizing, you'll want to consider the stiffness of the shaft you will be using.
 It is important to refer to the sizing chart for general guidelines on shaft flexibility, but depending on how the hockey stick is going to be used, there are a few key things to take into consideration.
-Shafts are built in different sizes and strengths to fit a player’s needs based on their height, weight, strength and playing style.
-Defensemen tend to take more slapshots and usually benefit from using a stiffer flex, whereas forwards are more inclined to take wrist and snap shots so they benefit from using a more flexible shaft.
+Shafts are built in different sizes and strengths to fit a player's needs based on his height, weight, strength and playing style.
+For instance, as stated previously, defensemen tend to take more slapshots and usually benefit from using a stiffer flex, whereas forwards are more inclined to take wrist and snap shots, so they typically benefit from using a more flexible shaft.

 Hockey Stick Construction